Intermittent Fasting for Weight Loss and Other Benefits

 - You should always make sure that whatever strategy you use to lose weight is a strategy you use to maintain weight loss, that you can maintain indefinitely.
 Otherwise, you'll almost certainly regain any lost weight once you change your eating lifestyle after achieving your weight-loss goals.
 That is, if you're going to use IF, make sure you can continue some form of IF (albeit perhaps fewer days per week or fasting on individual days for a shorter duration) indefinitely.

-- Don’t fast longer than 3 days in a row (to preserve muscle mass and prevent a reduction in basal metabolic rate).
+- Don’t fast longer than three days in a row (to preserve muscle mass and prevent a reduction in basal metabolic rate).

 - Make sure to exercise and take in adequate levels of protein on non-fasting days to maintain your muscle mass.